 In 1998, David Bowie answered a series of questions.
-First put to Marcel Proust in the 1880s by his friend Antoinette Faure, daughter of the then French president Felix Faure, these questions would reveal much about the respondent’s fears, prejudices and desires, or so was the idea.
+First put to Marcel Proust (10 July 1871 – 18 November 1922) in the 1880s by his friend Antoinette Faure, daughter of the then French president Félix Faure (30 January 1841 – 16 February 1899), these questions would reveal much about the respondent’s fears, prejudices and desires, or so was the idea.

-Antoinette put her questionnaire to many of higher high society friends.
-(We have no evidence she asked her father’s mistress – which is a pity.)
+Antoinette Faure put her questionnaire to many of her high high society friends.
+(We have no evidence she asked her father’s mistress, which is a pity.)
 Antoinette recorded their responses in long hand, collecting the answers in a red leather-bound book marked Antoinette Faure’s Album.

 Proust took the test twice, at ages 14 and 20, publishing his answers in a 1892 article for La Revue Illustrée XV entitled Salon Confidences Written by Marcel.